eniacluo/Micromouse/framework/README.md

 $ core-gui

-Then open maze.xml, edit all icon, wallpaper file paths into your own full path (CORE won't recognize), finally open the edited xml file in your core-gui.

-demo.py is used for running in EV3 in real maze.
+Then open maze.xml, click the **Start session** button.

 ### Run in EV3

-Set up wifi:
-SSID: [sensorwebprinter]
-Password: [sensorweb]

-Two mice have been setup to automatically connect this wifi.
-Check their IP addresses, they will be 192.200.1.100 and 192.200.1.101.
-Put mouse No.1 into the maze at (2, 0) and make it face to the LEFT.
-Put mouse No.2 into the maze at (2, 7) and make it face to UP.
-See the following demonstration:
+$ nano demo.py

+Change the size to match your maze:

+    mazeMap = Map(8, 8, 40, 40)

+Specify the direction it faces at the beginning, *UP* is default:

+    micromouse.setInitDirection("UP")

+Set the initial coordinate x, y:

+    micromouse.setInitPoint(2, 7)

+Add the task with written Strategy instance:

+    micromouse.addTask(StrategyTestMultiDFS(micromouse))

+Download the framework folder into the EV3 robot.

 Press the center button of EV3 to boot and wait until the main menu appears.
-Choose File browser->demo.py.
+Choose File *browser->demo.py*.
 Click the center button to start.
 The light may turn orange if everything is good.
-It is not necessarily that two mice start at the exact the same time.
+It is not necessarily that two mice start at exact the same time.

 ## Documentation for framework